Leave a Planned Gift

 Do I want to involve my family or other loved ones?

 Legacy gifts can be a great way to introduce your family to philanthropy by including them in the charitable selection process.
-Considering whether this will last for one or more generations is an important consideration
+It is important to consider whether this will last for one or more generations.

 Do I want to include flexibility in my plan?

 The goal is for your legacy to last forever.
-Just as today looks different from 1,000 years ago, 1,000 years from today will also look different: new challenges for society and our faith.
+Just as today looks different from 1,000 years ago, 1,000 years from today will also look different, with new challenges for society and our faith.
 Selecting a fund advisor or alternative use can help adapt your fund for the uncertain future.

 Why the Foundation?